Pratham2779/Auditpro/README.md

-Here’s a **professional GitHub repository description** for your AuditPro project based on your LaTeX résumé content:

----

 **Repository Name:** `AuditPro`
 **Description:** Centralized Jewellery Audit Management System with barcode scanning, automated matching, role-based dashboards, and PDF reporting.
 Built with React, Node.js, Express, MongoDB, and Cloudinary.